LORRAINE (GOSBEE) VATCHER

 Hansa Yellow or Lemon Yellow

-Titanium White. if you are going to purchase a larger tube of any colour, this is the one.
+Titanium White.
+(If you are going to purchase a larger tube of any colour, this is the one because it is used to by itself and to lighten others.

-A palette system and that can be as simple as a styrofoam plate or a low (in height) Tupperware type container with thin sponges in it.
+A palette system, and that can be as simple as a styrofoam plate or a low (in height) Tupperware type container with thin sponges in it.
 Parchment paper over the wet sponges.
+The latter will keep your paints over the course of many days.

 I will take extra brushes with me so please don’t go out and purchase expensive ones until you know exactly what you want.